-We are highly dependent on our management, including our Chief Executive Officer, Mahesh Karande, our Chief Scientific Officer, Thomas McCauley, our Chief Financial Officer, Joshua Reed, and our Chief Medical Officer, Yan Moore.
+We are highly dependent on our management, including our Chief Executive Officer, Mahesh Karande, and our Chief Scientific Officer, Thomas McCauley.
 Due to the specialized knowledge each of our executive officers possesses with respect to our product candidates and our operations, the loss of service of any of our executive officers could delay development of our product candidates or adversely impact our business operations.
 We do not carry key person life insurance on any of our executive officers.
-In general, the employment arrangements that we have with our executive officers do not prevent them from terminating their employment with us at any time.
+In general, the employment arrangements that we have with our executive officers do not prevent them from terminating their employment with us at any time